megalon/BeatSaber-UnofficialTrackEditor/README.md

 Tools -> Add Tool... -> Libraries tab -> Search for "Minim" -> Select it then click "Install"

+Install the G4P library

+Tools -> Add Tool... -> Libraries tab -> Search for "G4P" -> Select it then click "Install"

 Open BeatSaberTrackEditor.pde

 Run the project by clicking the triangular play button.
 Press the square stop button to end.